patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/about.md

 ## Additional resources

-We provide thorough guidance acrosss our UX writing guidelines, but you may find the following supplementary resources to also be useful.
+We provide thorough guidance across our UX writing guidelines, but you may find the following supplementary resources to also be useful.

 - For component-specific microcopy guidance, see the component's [design guidelines](/components/about-modal/design-guidelines).
 - For microcopy guidance that’s not included in this guide, see [IBM Carbon’s UX content guidelines](https://www.carbondesignsystem.com/guidelines/content/overview).